 On 14 January 2013, Falcon announced that, further to its announcement of 31 July 2012, TXM had executed an agreement with NIS in relation to a significant exploration program ("the NIS Transaction").
 Under the terms of the NIS Transaction, NIS agreed to drill three wells to target the "Algyő Play".
-NIS made a cash payment of \$1.5 million to Falcon and agreed to drill three wells by July 2014.
-NIS will earn 50% of net production from the first three wells, and has the option to acquire a right of first negotiation in any future drilling, after paying Falcon \$2.75 million.
-Falcon is to be fully carried on the drilling and testing of the three wells.
-Under the terms of the NIS Transaction, Falcon retains 100% interest in the Deep Makó Trough.
+NIS made a cash payment of \$1.5 million to the Group and agreed to drill three wells by July 2014.
+NIS would earn 50% of net production from the first three wells, and had the option to acquire a right of first negotiation in any future drilling, after paying Falcon \$2.75 million.
+Falcon was to be fully carried on the drilling and testing of the three wells.
+Under the terms of the NIS Transaction, Falcon retained 100% interest in the Deep Makó Trough.

-On 21 January 2013, the Group announced the completion of the acquisition of 2D seismic data by Hess over the Hess Area of Interest in the Beetaloo Basin, Northern Territory, Australia.
+On 21 January 2013, the Group announced the completion of the acquisition of 2D seismic data by Hess over three of the four exploration permits, and excluding an area comprising 100,000 acres surrounding the Shenandoah-1 well (the "Hess Area of Interest") in the Beetaloo Basin, Northern Territory, Australia.
 During 2011 and 2012, Hess acquired 3,490 km of 2D seismic data at an estimated cost in excess of \$55 million.
 The regulator, the Northern Territory Department of Mines and Energy, determined that the acquired seismic satisfied the work commitments for the three permits owned by Falcon Australia.